Spring-2022-MU-WP-P300/MU_TechYouths/README.md

 # Migrations

-dotnet ef migrations add InitialCreate -o Properties/Migrations dotnet ef database update
+dotnet ef migrations add InitialCreate -o Properties/Migrations

+# Database Update
+dotnet ef database update

-How to migrate a new app?
+# How to migrate a new app?
 dotnet ef migrations add Cart

 # How to open the database